Hayek Fund for Scholars

 The awards are made available exclusively to applicants who have previously participated in an IHS academic program or have discussed their academic career with IHS staff.

-Career development grants up to $750 for students and untenured scholars; can cover travel, application fees, conference fees, and other career-related expenses.
-Eligible career-advancing activities include, but are not limited to:
+The Fund can be used to cover travel, conference fees, and other career-related expenses.
+Eligible activities include, but are not limited to: